 2. The Landlord failed to maintain the roofs, windows, doors, floors, steps, porches, exterior foundations, and all other structural components in good repair.

-3. The Landlord fails to comply with their responsibilities and obligations in the lease.
+3. The Landlord fails to comply with the lease.

 A. Smoke Detectors,